Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 1. Verify that `tree_head.size` is greater than the size of the tree head advertised by the client.
 2. Verify `combined` as executing the following proofs in this order:
-   1. Updating the view of the tree (Section 10.3.1 of
+   1. Updating the view of the tree ({{Section 10.3.1 of KEYTRANS}}).
-      {{KEYTRANS}}).
 Note that verifying this proof step also verifies that the rightmost log entry's timestamp is within the bounds set by `max_ahead` and `max_behind`.
    2. If a provisional tree head was advertised by the client and the subsequent log entry is not the rightmost log entry, then the subsequent log entry's timestamp and a `PrefixProof` from it are added to `combined`.
 (The